Liverpool's missing link: Fabinho's midfield return key to salvaging Reds' season | Goal.com

 They certainly did.
 Ozan Kabak and in particular Nat Phillips were superb, the latter enjoying a hugely impressive European debut.

+“Oh my god!" said Klopp of Phillips afterwards.
+"What a boy he is, what player he is, what a night it is for him!

-"What a boy he is!" said Klopp.
-"He's an aerial monster and on the floor not bad also!
-I couldn't be happier than I am for Nat."
+"In the air he is a monster and you could see today that football-wise he is not bad.
+I couldn’t be happier for somebody more than I am for Nat at this moment."

-Further forward, Fabinho's presence was felt througout.
+Further forward, Fabinho's presence enabled others to improve.
 Trent Alexander-Arnold, better protected by his midfield, was influential while Thiago Alcantara, in particular, looked emboldened.

 Mane, Salah and Diogo Jota, meanwhile, benefited hugely from Liverpool’s ability to play forward quickly.
 All three bristled with intent, and it will have pleased Klopp to see the trio combine superbly for Salah’s opener, 20 minutes from time.